jvir/foundry-falemos/README.md

 ![User config](https://github.com/jvir/foundry-falemos/blob/main/doc/img/userconfig.png?raw=true)

+## Assets

+This module provides frame images in the folder "assets/img/frames" these files are provided by the community and the respective licenses of use and author are contained in a text file with the same name of the image.
+Thanks to the original authors and contributors for their work.

 ## Example: Setting up the black castle

 https://user-images.githubusercontent.com/5990316/117968116-207b1b00-b326-11eb-8c54-c96a2bdf9ac5.mp4